Artificial disc surgery overview

-On the other hand, there is an alternative to traditional open spinal fusion and artificial disc surgery.
-Minimally invasive spine procedures from Laser Spine Institute are performed as outpatient procedures that use a variety of state-of-the-art technologies to preserve motion through decompression or stabilize that level of the spine.
-Though the goal is also to provide significant relief from the symptoms of a damaged disc, Laser Spine Institute utilizes the methods that have lower risk of infection and other postoperative complications.
-To learn more about all of your minimally invasive spine surgery options, contact Laser Spine Institute today.
+Minimally invasive spine procedures from Laser Spine Institute are performed on an outpatient basis and use a variety of state-of-the-art technologies to preserve motion through decompression or stabilize that level of the spine.
+Though the goal is also to provide significant relief from the symptoms of a damaged disc, Laser Spine Institute utilizes the methods that have a lower risk of infection and postoperative complications.^